Click to view briefing as a PDF

 Rosebank is a bad deal for the UK

-- Since Equinor is majority-owned by the Norwegian state, Norwegian citizens stand to gain far more from Rosebank than the UK does.
+- Equinor is majority-owned by the Norwegian state, so Norwegian citizens stand to gain far more from Rosebank than the UK does.
 In effect, Rosebank is a redistribution of wealth away from the UK public to one of the richest countries in the world.

 - The claim that oil and gas profits are needed to invest in the transition does not stand up to scrutiny.
 Equinor – like most oil and gas companies operating in the North Sea – is not investing in renewables.
 Less than 1% of Equinor's energy came from renewable sources in 2024.
 More broadly, only seven out of 87 North Sea operators plan to invest anything in renewable energy by 2030.